 The Addis Agenda recognizes that investing in sustainable and resilient infrastructure, including transport, energy, water and sanitation for all, is a pre-requisite for achieving many of the SDGs.
 Demographic changes, migration, climate change and urbanisation increase the need for infrastructure development, especially in developing economies.
 Transportation infrastructure, such as roads, railways, ports, airports, is of central importance for economic development.
 In Land-Locked Developing Countries (LLDCs), it is particularly important as it enables trade.
 Energy-related infrastructure, in particular renewable infrastructure and an expansion of the electricity grid, is necessary to reach the climate goals.
 Climate resilience investments are particularly needed in Small Island Developing States (SIDS).
 Sustainable water infrastructure will improve people’s lives by providing access to water and help management of scarce resources in a sustainable manner.

-The above chart illustrates the estimated sectoral infrastructure needs globally.
+The below chart illustrates the estimated sectoral infrastructure needs globally.
 The largest gap is in transportation, followed by the power sector, which is estimated to have a financing gap of around USD 1 trillion a year, or 1.1% of the global GDP.
-Investment needs in the power sector emanate from the closing of aging coal plants and the growth of renewable power.
-Renewable energy also requires new means to carry power to the grid.
-In general, pipelines and storage remain important.
-Many countries are also seeking to improve energy security by boosting electricity interconnections with supplier countries.
+Investment needs in the power sector emanate from the closing of aging coal plants and the growth of renewable power as well as investment in power transmission and distribution.
+For instance, many countries are also seeking to improve energy security by boosting electricity interconnections with supplier countries.
 Transportation includes roads, railways, bridges, tunnels as well as seaports and airports.

 The Addis Ababa Action Agenda emphasizes the importance of infrastructure investment for achieving the SDGs.
 It notes that both public and private investment have key roles to play in infrastructure financing, including mechanisms such as blended finance and public-private partnerships (PPPs).
 Nonetheless, these have become fairly controversial in debates on implementation of the SDGs, with views ranging from the essential need for them to achieve the agenda to concerns that they will be used to privatize public services and subsidize the private sector.
 The Addis Agenda recognizes both the potential and challenges associated with these structures.
 It notes that “careful consideration should be given to the appropriate structure and use of … blended finance, including PPPs, [and that projects] should share risks and reward fairly, include clear accountability mechanisms and meet social and environmental standards.”
 To facilitate effective use of PPPs, the Addis Agenda identifies a number of principles, which should guide PPP activity.